kc3-lang/kc3/README.md

  - kpkg - KC3 package manager
    - Argument parsing as a `while` loop
    - Added __libmd__, __libbsd__ and __kc3__ repo definitions

+ - release engineering
+   - compressed dmg with large icons and a nice arrow pointing to applications symlink

 ## Discord invite